 Any one block represents a single operation, such as creating a new rectangle or rotating the layer, and any one may be selected and its controls manipulated to change the effect of the action.
 As you adjust a block’s settings, Ormr will update the image in real time to reflect all changed currently applied to it.

-When not in use, these blocks can be hidden to maximize the space available
+When not in use, these blocks can be hidden to maximize the space available for layers.

 In addition to allowing artists to adjust any action done in the past, Ormr has a number of other advantages over all current image editors.